adi868/Smothii/README.md

 # Smöthii

 ## About Smöthii
 Smöthii is an encompassing interactive interface for a fresh smoothie vending machine.
 The Smöthii application allows a customer to select and purchase a Smöthii from a list of official recipes or personally create a custom Smöthii from the available ingredients.
 Once the customer has selected a Smöthii to purchase, a vending interface directs the customer throughout the full purchase and Smöthii production.
+Check it out at https://smothii.herokuapp.com/.

 ## Installation
 The Smöthii app relies on Node.js to provide the web server, and MySQL to store vending machine data (Smöthiis, ingredients, recipes, Smöthii purchases and ingredient restocks).
 There are a number of Node.js packages used to extend functionality listed below.